xaviersolau/GeneratorTools/README.md

 It also provides you with an API to parse your existing C# sources (based on Roslyn).

-Don't hesitate to post issue, pull request on the project or to fork and improve the project.
+Don't hesitate to post issue, pull request on the project or to fork and improve the source code.

 ## Project dashboard